Tysride/DigitalJanitors/README.md

 # Scanner
     Opens a tab on the simulated desktop that will scan unknown files Reports if they are good or bad

+# Boss 1 and 2
+    Joint effort with me and the lead programmer
+    Acts as the manager for both the boss fights
+    The laser script creates random set of lasers to spawn in a phase